Dhilrajgreen/greenads-invoice-dashboard/ENV_SETUP.md

 - `.env.local` is gitignored and should not be committed
 - For Google service account private key, if it contains `\n` characters, they should be preserved as `\n` in the env file (not actual newlines)
 - The `GOOGLE_SERVICE_ACCOUNT_PRIVATE_KEY` should be the full private key string from the JSON key file
+- `OPENAI_API_KEY` is required for the AI chatbot feature.
+Get your API key from https://platform.openai.com/api-keys